University of Memphis, J.D., 2006 summa cum laude

 In law school, Mr. Alexander served as an articles editor for the University of Memphis Law Review.
 Mr. Alexander was also a recipient of the Dean’s Distinguished Service Award, and he received CALI Awards in Property II, Contracts II, Income Taxation I, Civil Procedure II, and Elder Law Clinic.

 Mr. Alexander is a member of Rainey, Kizer, Reviere & Bell, P.L.C., and joined the Firm after serving as a law clerk to Judge Holly M. Kirby of the Tennessee Court of Appeals, Western Section.
-Mr. Alexander’s practice focuses primarily in the areas of medical malpractice, insurance defense, and insurance coverage.
-He is a member of the Firm’s Malpractice Practice Group and Tort and Insurance Practice Group.
+Mr. Alexander’s practice focuses primarily in the areas of medical malpractice defense, insurance defense, and insurance coverage.
+He also represents healthcare providers in matters before Tennessee’s various medical Boards and litigates contract disputes.
+He is a member of the Firm’s Malpractice Group and the Firm’s Tort and Insurance Group.

 Tennessee Bar Association